gyao15/fashion/README.md

 "blank_position".
 Since the set_id is used in the item identifiers, the correct answer can be determined by matching the set_id in the question elements with the set_id in the answers.
+`We use the disjoint one to train our model`

 ### Maryland Polyvore Test Data

-We provide the fashion compatibility and fill-in-the-blank test data we used in our paper.
+It provides the fashion compatibility and fill-in-the-blank test data.
 This data is more difficult than those used in the original paper because they replace items of the same type when creating negatives rather than those sampled at random provided with the Maryland Polyvore dataset.
-See our paper for more details.

 ### Images and Meta-Data